 path.
 Both are relative to the site's tree root, and both must

-not have a leading “/
+not have a leading “/”.
+Leading and trailing

 whitespace is stripped off; empty (and whitespace-only) lines are ignored;